SMB92/F4-SpawnEngine/README.md

 ## NEWS

+### Quick patch to 0.20.02/RC15A

+[19/09/2018] During my rush to get a few last things changed, I forgot a few simple lines of code that needed to be added, and a few simple fixes for the Menus.
+This, at worst, resulted in no spawns!
+This patch fixes that.

 ### Version 0.20.01.180917.RC14A the new Alpha candidate.

 [17/09/2018] Topping off the major updates in 0.19.01 with a number of fixes and future-proofings after a few flaws were realised while updating the plugin file, we are now (mostly) back to working on the front end in the CK.
 As such a new Alpha plugin has been released, and while there is still not a whole great dea lof content in there, it is a proud milestone.